SiCorp560/SyncPoint/README.md

 The Event Details view contains less vital but still helpful information, such as the event description.
 Participants are listed out in more detail, while the final date and time remain TBD until a decision is made by the host.
 Depending on whether the user is the event host or a regular participant, options to view all other people's times and decide the final time may be present.
 This also applies to the Edit and Delete options at the top of the screen.
 Regardless of status, anyone can set their available times via another button.

 The Select Availabilities view is a grid full of buttons that can be toggled to indicate availability at certain time slots.
-Though the small screen may need to be scrolled to access later times in the day, the confirmation button remains at the top for easy access by the user.
+Though the screen may need to be scrolled to access later times in the day, the confirmation button remains at the top for easy access, in the case that small changes need to be made to one's availability.

 The View People's Times view is reserved for the host of an event only.
 Here, each button in the grid instead pulls up a popover window.
 This window displays whether each participant is available for that time slot or not.
 The buttons themselves also indicate this, due to their opacity changing depending on the number of participants who have checked that button on their own views.